RicardoMPires/DevOps-23-24--PSM-1231857-/CA1/readme.md

    ```bash
    git init
    ```
-    - adds a ".git" directory to the current directory (the added directory contains alal the information required for the repository work process)
+    - adds a ".git" directory to the current directory (the added directory contains all the information required for the repository work process)

 4. Add all files to the staging area:
    ```bash